spinnaker/spinnaker.github.io/setup/ci/jenkins.md

                # in your .bash_history
 ```

-## Configure Jenkins and Spinnaker for CSRF Protection
+## Configure Jenkins and Spinnaker for CSRF protection

 > **NOTE:** Jenkins CSRF protection in Igor is only supported for Jenkins 2.x.